 In the summer of 2021, Maui locals will be fined for their water usage to offset the massive amounts of water used by the tourism industry.

-All generations must work together to conserve water and make consistent lasting progress.
+All generations must collaborate to conserve water and make consistent, lasting progress.

 Do you have a well-loved pond or lake in your area?
 Encourage your community to keep it clean for generations to come.
 A little positive peer pressure can go a long way!

-Ask what your friends, family, neighbors, and social media network are doing for water conservation.
+Ask what your friends, family, neighbors, and social media network are doing to conserve water.
 Share ideas, inspiration, and resources!

 Educate yourself on your county or community’s wastewater treatment processes and advocate in town halls for more water conservation efforts.
-Pay attention to when your county is in a drought, and be sure to observe their water conservation directives during that time.
+Please observe your county’s water conservation directives when it is in a drought.

 Final Thoughts on Ways to Conserve Water

 Clean, accessible water is not something we can afford to take for granted.
-And it’s not just humans that need it: we must share clean water with plants and animals.
+It is not just humans who need it: we must share clean water with plants and animals.

 There is no replacement for water – we can’t cut it out of our lives like gluten or dairy.
 We need it for sanitation, hydration, and even entertainment!